 Study Your Work

 Is there anything else you need to change/improve?
 Do you see more noise in your photos or notice any chromatic aberration that needed to be corrected in post-process?
 Is your composition good?
 Do you need to try different angles?
-All these questions will help you improve your skills and give you better results in future work.
+All these key elements and questions will help you improve your skills and give you better results in future work.